findologic/jasmine-scope-check/README.md

 * `globalObject` (default = `window`): The object to check for changes.
 * `expect` (default = `globalObject.expect`): Jasmine's `expect` function.
 * `whiteList` (default = `[]`): An array of strings and/or regular expressions that specify property paths that may change without causing broken expectations.
-A property path constructed of hierarchical property names from top to bottom, separated by dots.
+A property path consists of hierarchical property names from top to bottom, separated by dots.
 * `maxRecursionDepth` (default = `4`): Properties that are this number of steps removed from `globalObject` are no longer checked for changes, which is necessary for performance.